demisto/content/Packs/SecurityTrails/Integrations/SecurityTrails/README.md

 This integration provides API access to the SecurityTrails platform.
-This integration was integrated and tested with version xx of SecurityTrails
+This integration was integrated and tested with V1 of SecurityTrails

 ## Configure SecurityTrails on Cortex XSOAR